 Austin Community College

 Austin Community College District is a public, 2-year institution located in Austin, Texas.
 It has a student population of over 40,000 and a student-to-faculty ratio of 21:1.

-This certificate requires completion of two courses in engine performance analysis, which deal with such topics as engine dynamics, ignition systems, emissions and fuel systems.
+This certificate requires completion of six courses in small engine maintenance and principals including tune-up, electrical systems and service principals.
 Students must complete 24 credits to obtain the certificate.

 Associate of Applied Science in Automotive Technology